Hiranyaloka/mt-plugin-template-selector/README.md

 # KNOWN BUGS
 My testing has revealed that only the first 20 templates are exposed in the selection form, regardless of how many template names are fed to the Template Selector default value form.
 I'm open to suggestions to fix that.

+# TO DO
-Changes to the menu builder and default template options are submitted at the same time (with a single "Save Changes" button.
-Because the former affects the latter, it makes more sense to submit them separately.
+* Changes to the menu builder and default template options are submitted at the same time (with a single "Save Changes" button).
+Because the former affects the latter, it makes more sense to submit them separately (i.e. separate "Submit" buttons.

+* Show error message when

 # THANKS
 Thanks to Byrne Reese for guidance, support, and code examples in his PageLayout plugin for Melody.